Difference Between LLC and Sole Proprietorship

 - An LLC has a separate legal entity.
-The members of the LLC are considered separate than the business.
-On the other hand, in the case of sole proprietorship, the owner and the business have no separate legal entity.
+The members of the LLC are considered separate from the business.
+On the other hand, in the case of a sole proprietorship, the owner and the business have no separate legal entity.

 - To form an LLC, one or more members need to follow the state regulations and register.
 To form a sole proprietorship, one doesn’t need to follow any regulations.
 Rather, the owner needs to make sure that his business name is original.

 - To create an LLC, the members need to expend around $100 to $800.
 To form a sole proprietorship, the cost is much lesser than forming an LLC.

-- The members of an LLC will only have the liability to the extent of their investments.
+- The members of an LLC will only have liability to the extent of their investments.
 For sole proprietorship, the liability of the owner is unlimited and there’s no protection on the liability.